Charleston Truck Accident Lawyers

 - Insufficient training: Drivers of large trucks must receive extensive training before operating these vehicles.
 If the trucking or training company did not adequately prepare the driver for various conditions, the individual might not know how to respond when encountering obstacles.

 - Mechanical issues: 18-wheelers must be inspected regularly.
-If the truck were not properly maintained or reported issues were not fixed, a mechanical failure could compromise the safety of others on the road.
+If the truck was not properly maintained or reported issues were not fixed, a mechanical failure could compromise the safety of others on the road.

-Who is At Fault For a Charleston Truck Accident?
+Who is At Fault For a Truck Accident?

 The different causes of truck accidents make these cases complicated.
-Because so many things can contribute to the collision, various entities could be liable.
+Various entities could be liable because so many things can contribute to the collision.

 The parties that could be at fault for an 18-wheeler collision include: